GabrielPAntoniolli/Pokedex/README.md

 ## Endpoints
 * /pokedex/{id} -> Returns PokeData, containing id, name, weight, height, stats, evolutions and types.
+* /pokedex/ -> Returns all pokemons in paginated, by default 7 per page.
+* /pokedex/byName/{name} -> Returns pokedata searching by the name
-* /pokedex/? -> Returns a pagination of Pokemon,
+* /pokedex/{id}/name -> Returns the name of selected pokemon only.